-Updated December 15, 2021
+Updated December 21, 2021

 On December, 9, 2021 a critical vulnerability in software used by millions of internet servers was discovered.
 Since its discovery both criminals and nation-state actors have reportedly exploited it.
+It is unclear how many entities are vulnerable, but it is presumed there are many.
 This CRS Insight describes the vulnerability and considerations for federal government response.